6 Things You Might Not Know About Ruger

 1. Their first product was the Ruger Standard

 The first gun produced by this legendary American gunmaker traces its roots to Japan!
-Ruger acquired a World War II-era Japanese Nambu pistol from a U.S. Marine who had returned from war, and sought to duplicate the design in his workshop.
-He successfully built two, but lacked the money to start a company to produced and market the design.
+Ruger acquired a World War II-era Japanese Nambu pistol from a U.S. Marine who had returned from war and sought to duplicate the design in his workshop.
+He successfully built two but lacked the money to start a company to produce and market the design.
 Enter Alexander Sturm, who brought the $50,000 of venture capital needed to get the project running.
 The duo began producing the pistol, named simply the Ruger Standard, which went on to become the forefather of the most successful .22 rimfire pistols ever produced.

 2. The AR-15 almost belonged to Ruger